 The first word you learn in any language is “hello”.
-(Or “F*** you”, for some people!).
+(Or maybe a swear word, for some people!).
 But learning “hello” in Swahili means learning to greet someone eight different ways — at least!

 Summary — All the ways (we know) of saying hello in Swahili

 Never mind the bollocks; here’s a summary of how you say hello in Swahili, in all the ways.